 * * * * *

 • Gail Gannon — The borough is fortunate to have the telling eye and able hand of Gail Gannon, our artist-in-residence.
 Much-admired for her chronicling of old-time Monmouth Beach through her historic paintings, Gail has lived in the borough for over 60 years.
 Her talent for capturing numerous iconic borough images is unmatched.
 Her colors are so rich and true it feels like time is standing still.
 It’s almost as if you can step right into a scene, so skilled is she in presenting the elements.
 Her art serves as a springboard for memories.
-Inspired by friends and the teachings of Ida Libby Dengrove (the Emmy-winning courtroom illustrator for NBC-TV News), Gail began her oil paintings of borough scenes in the 1960s.
+Inspired by friends and the teachings of Ida Libby Dengrove (an Emmy-winning courtroom illustrator for NBC-TV News), Gail began her oil paintings of borough scenes in the 1960s.
 She and her husband, Jack (a charter member and president of the MB First Aid Squad), raised four children in town.

 * * * * *

 • George V. (Pat) Maney — Known to be among the more dedicated patrons of Monmouth Beach history, Pat was born in 1901 and lived in town until his 1977 death.
 In the early 1940s, he won an amateur photo contest sponsored by the New York Herald Tribune (known as the “newspaperman’s newspaper”).
 His entry, a truly iconic borough photo, was a shot of a massive Galilee pound fishing boat (the Anna Marie) being hauled onto the beach by a team of horses and fishermen.
 Admirers say Pat took many fine borough photos and had an ample memory for meaningful borough events and people during its first century.
 He was also a dedicated public servant.
-Starting out as a motorcycle officer, Pat served parts of four decades in the MB Police Department, capping off this career as borough police chief from 1955 to 1964.
+Starting out as a motorcycle officer in 1929, Pat served parts of four decades in the MB Police Department, capping off this career as borough police chief from 1955 to 1964.
 He also served as chief of the MB Fire Department in 1936 (his dad, John A. Maney, was the first MB fire chief in 1908).